Cyb3rPandaH/Tableau-ATTCK/README.md

-# MITRE-ATT&CK
+# MITRE-ATT&CK Matrix for Enterprise
-Understanding ATT&amp;CK Matrix for Enterprise.

 The minimum unit of analysis for this matrix is the combinations of Platform & Tactic & Technique & Data Source.
 Considering this, the matrix has 1715 registers.

 **1. Pie Chart (Platform):** This graphic shows us the distribution of the registers by Platform.
 If we consider all the registers: 46% belongs to Windows, 29% belongs to macOS, and 25% belongs to Linux.